 After completing his studies Johannes Kostenzer worked in France, Corsica and Marseille.
 After a few years as a self-employed he started to work as an expert of Natural History for the State of Tyrol.
 After a training in public relations, he built up the publicity for Nature Conservation of the State of Tyrol.
 This period also saw the beginning of the Innsbruck Nature Film Days.
 From 2005, he planned and coordinated the development of care and placement of Tyrolean sanctuaries.
 Since 2008 he is the Tyrolean Environmental Ombudsman with the aim to sensitize people for the careful handling of nature and the environment.

 born in Sindelfingen, Katja studied geography in Münster, Aix-en-Provence and Berlin and then worked as an urban planner in a Potsdamer plate area.
 Jump to Hamburg at the Henri Nannen School of Journalism.
-After a stopover in the science section of the “Stern” magazine, she since 2005 is text and TV-editor at the magazine GEO.
-She takes care of the topics and stories of the “Biosphäre” and is responsible for “360 ° GEO-report” on arte (TV-channel), which again produced 26 documentaries in the 16th year of its existence.
-Since 2014 she is responsible for the selection of documentaries of the new pay-TV channel GEO-TELEVISION .
+After a stopover in the science section of the “Stern” magazine, she since 2005 is editor at the magazine GEO and represents the magazine in the Editorial Board of the TV-documentary series “360 ° GEO-report” on french-german public TV channel arte; a series that has succesfully been broadcasted for more than 20 years.
+Since 2014 she is also selecting the documentaries of the new pay-TV channel GEO-TELEVISION .

 In 2008 she won a trio with two GEO colleagues the Henri Nannen Prize for the GEO Report on overfishing of the oceans.
 Furthermore she wrote two books: One on cormorants and “Stadtlust – Joghurt ist uns Landliebe genug”.